vaibhavarora102/HRRecruitingAgent/README.md

 # 🤖 HR Recruiting Agent

-An intelligent, AI-powered HR recruiting system that automates the entire hiring workflow from job description creation to offer letter generation using LangGraph, Cerebras AI, and advanced RAG (Retrieval-Augmented Generation) technology.
+An intelligent, AI-powered HR recruiting system that automates the entire hiring workflow from job description creation to offer letter generation using LangGraph, Cerebras AI, and advanced RAG (Retrieval-Augmented Generation) technology for Reviewing Resume.
+We are using LangSmith for monitoring whole flow

 ## 🌟 Live Demo